FOR WHAT ARE YOU PREPARING YOURSELF?

 We look forward to seeing God and Jesus.
 No doubt there will be any number of angels walking or flying around.
 It will be very interesting to see and perhaps visit with intelligent beings who are not human.

 We think there will be music there and many places of interest to visit.
 Perhaps we will see famous Christians of history, such as John Wesley or even the Apostle Paul.
 Maybe Adam and Eve, our great grandparents, will be there.
 They have a lot of explaining to do, but I will forgive them.
 How about you?

-One fairly common belief is that even though we may have not served Jesus fervently there is no problem.
-After we die, or at the latest when the Lord comes, we will be changed in personality, becoming a giant of faith, a ruler over the nations.
+One fairly common belief is that even though we have not served Jesus fervently, there is no problem.
+After we die, or at the latest when the Lord comes, our personality will be changed, becoming a giant of faith, a ruler over the nations.
 What a stretching that will be for some of us!

 It is generally believed that the Lord will come soon to bring us to Heaven.
 Numerous Christians are looking for an any-moment “rapture” in which they will be carried up to Heaven before the rise of the Antichrist and the period of trouble known as the Great Tribulation.

-Where the resurrection fits into this picture we are not sure, but its purpose appears to be to bring us to our mansion in Heaven.
-What we will need with a resurrected body in Heaven I do not know.
-Anyway we go to Heaven when we die so who needs a resurrection!
+We are not sure where the resurrection fits into this picture, but its purpose appears to be to bring us to our mansion in Heaven.
+We don’t know why we will need a resurrected body in Heaven.
+Anyway, we go to Heaven when we die, so who needs a resurrection!